Initializes a Greenplum Database system using configuration parameters specified in the gpinitsystem_config file.

 - If mirroring parameters are specified, spreads the mirror segments across the available hosts.
 The default is to group the set of mirror segments together on an alternate host from their primary segment set.
-Mirror spreading places each mirror on a different host within the Greenplum Database array.
-Spreading is only allowed if the number of hosts is greater than the number of segment instances.
+Mirror spreading will place each mirror on a different host within the Greenplum Database array.
+Spreading is only allowed if there is a sufficient number of hosts in the array (number of hosts is greater than the number of segment instances).

 - -v (show utility version)